 A guide to living in the picturesque and sunny southern city of Aix-en-Provence in France.

 Cal came here as a student in 2007 and stayed on.
 “I love the vibe in the city, the culture, especially during the summer music festivals, the markets – and the patisseries.
-The cakes, mousses, pastries and chocolates of every shape and size are to die for.”
+The cakes, mousses, pastries, and chocolates of every shape and size are to die for.”

-If you want to buy right in the centre of Aix, you’ll need a lot of money, as prices can be extremely high.
-According to one estate agent, at the top end of the market an apartment in one of the 18th-century mansions near the main boulevard Cours Mirabeau (once described as ‘Europe’s most captivating’ street) can set you back about EUR 2 million; even a miniscule top floor apartment can cost EUR 400,000.
-A country house within easy reach of the city will be exorbitant too but go a little further afield into the Lubéron and prices are lower.
+If you want to buy in the center of Aix, you’ll need a lot of money, however; prices can be extremely high.
+According to one estate agent, at the top end of the market an apartment in one of the 18th-century mansions near the main boulevard Cours Mirabeau can set you back about €2 million; in fact, even a miniscule top-floor apartment can cost €400,000.
+A country house within easy reach of the city can also be exorbitant; go a little further afield into the Lubéron and prices are lower.

 It’s an expensive place to live.
 “Everything seems to cost a lot – clothing and food,” says Cal.
 “That’s especially if you buy the things you would back home.
 The cheapest way to eat is to buy food from the markets and to eat what the locals eat.
 It’s all part of the experience of living abroad anyway.”

 Aix has gorgeous sunny weather almost every day of the year with very little rain.
 In the winter, it seems to escape the worst of the cold Mistral winds blowing across much of the province; it’s protected by the hills to the north of the city.
 According to Cal, “much of Provence seems to go into hibernation in the winter months.
 It’s also great for winter sports with bright clear blue skies, amazing landscapes.
 There are almost no tourists – but Aix seems to buzz all year round.”